muditmahajan21/one-reader-for-all/README.md

 ## How to Run

-Follow the steps given in the respective backend and frontend repos hosted on GitLab
+Follow the steps given in the respective backend and frontend repos hosted on GitLab or find the instructions in the respective folders.

 - [Backend on GitLab](https://gitlab.com/muditmahajan21/one-reader-for-all-backend)
 - [Frontend on GitLab](https://gitlab.com/muditmahajan21/one-reader-for-all-frontend)